What to know about antiretroviral therapy for HIV

-In this article, we take look at the effects of HAART, the official guidelines of its use, and a list of HAART drugs.
+In this article, we take look at the effects of antiretroviral therapy, the official guidelines of its use, and a list of antiretroviral therapy drugs.

-Specialists introduced HAART in 1996 in response to the poor success rate among those taking only one HIV medication at a time.
+Specialists introduced antiretroviral therapy in 1996 in response to the poor success rate among those taking only one HIV medication at a time.

 The beginnings of three-drug antiretroviral treatment marked a turning point in the history of HIV treatment.
 The new treatment design transformed what used to be a diagnosis with a very poor outlook into a manageable condition.

 Antiretroviral therapy has a twofold effect on the body.
 It increases the number of immune cells while also decreasing the number of virus cells present in the body.